JoosepPodekrat/iot-portfolio/Module01/README.md

 # Module 1

-> When you start editing this file, remove this description.
->
-> Usually the first things you have to document are some inspirations hinting at what
-> you might be able to build in this class, a personal profile description regarding
-> programming expertise, previous MCU knowledge, creative qualities, and expectations

-Module description

 ## Task Inspirations

 I've always wanted to make a wifi extender for my parents' place, since the soviet era apartment has awfully thick walls and in some spots of certain rooms you get 0 coverage.
 I have a couple old routers laying around in a box, but never figured out how to use them for the purpose.
 Ideally i'd know how to do that after this class.